RachWalm/VolunteerVillage/README.md

 The aim is to have a landing page that is enthusiastic about volunteering.
 This should hook the volunteer without making it seem like hard work.
 From there a new user (coordinator or volunteer) can sign up, select their role and fill out a profile form.

+When not logged in n the index page the user has two buttons to sign up or sign in as calls to action in the top right.

 On every page there is the logo for volunteer village which is based around a helping hand coming out of the dark surrounded by holding hands circle motif and has the words volunteer village in the centre.
 This is mirrored in the favicon on the tab.
-Also on every page there is a box (surrounded by shadow - to emphasize it isn't part of the nav) which lets users know if they are logged in and what user name they are logged in as incase they have different logins for different roles.
+Also on every page when the user is logged in there is a box (surrounded by shadow - to emphasize it isn't part of the nav) which lets users know what user name they are logged in as incase they have different logins for different roles.
 The nav is permanently there to take the user to the homepage and relevant pages to the area of the site they are on and who they are logged in as.
+As far as possible things were kept consistent to allow the user a sense of continuity.

 As a volunteer they can then see their profile, edit it and delete their personal details from the account, having created it at the beginning of the process.

 As a coordinator the user can activate accounts of other coordinators, modify and delete other coordinators / their own account.
-It is anticipated that coordinator would be working for a small voluntary organisation so there is unlikely to be any HR/IT department to modify other coordinators.Joining or leaving or name changes would need to be editable by coordinators for each other.
+It is anticipated that coordinator would be working for a small voluntary organisation so there is unlikely to be any HR/IT department to modify other coordinators.
+Joining or leaving or name changes would need to be editable by coordinators for each other.

 Next a coordinator will need to be able to search the list of volunteers by activity and when they are likely to be available, then read their contact details to contact them.
 So there is a search for volunteers.
 This doesn't allow any modification/creation/deletion function as their personal data is to stay under control of the individual volunteers.